 Generally, the amount you can deduct depends on the percentage of your home that you used for business.
 Your deduction will be limited if your gross income from your business is less than your total business expenses.

 A C Corporation and an S Corporation are exactly the same in respect to liability protection.
 The difference is in how you are taxed.
-A C Corporation has what is referred to as a double taxation.
-First the corporation is taxed, and secondly the dividends are taxed on the shareholders' tax returns.
+A C Corporation has what is referred to as double taxation.
+First, the corporation is taxed.
+Secondly, the dividends are taxed on the shareholders' tax returns.
 An S Corporation is not taxed at the corporate level, only at the shareholder level.
 Most small businesses are eligible to file as S corporations.
 But the appropriate election must be made.

 If you withdraw money from a 401(k) or an IRA before age 59 1/2, the distribution is taxable and there is a 10% penalty on the taxable amount.
 The main exceptions that let you withdraw money early without penalty are as follows: